 If you’re having problems with your taxes, you aren’t alone.
 According to the Internal Revenue Service (IRS), one out of 15 American taxpayers experiences some kind of tax problem.
 Nonetheless, it’s important to solve your tax problems before they get out of hand.
-If not handled promptly and properly, tax debt can quickly become overwhelming, and the IRS’ complicated procedures and requirements don’t make things any easier.
-If you find yourself burdened with tax debt, it’s a good idea to seek the assistance of a tax resolution specialist.
+If not handled promptly and properly, back taxes can quickly become overwhelming, and the IRS’ complicated procedures and requirements don’t make things any easier.
+If you find yourself burdened with back taxes, it’s a good idea to seek the assistance of a tax resolution specialist.
 Here’s a complete guide to hiring a tax resolution expert.

 A tax resolution specialist is a tax expert who represents taxpayers in their dealings with the IRS and helps them solve their tax problems.
 Whether you need to pay back taxes, handle an IRS audit, or fix other tax issues, the specialist will use his or her extensive knowledge of tax laws to serve as a liaison between you and the IRS.